benjvi/benjvi.github.io/_posts/2016-11-13-Kubernetes-TLS.markdown

 *kube-proxy*

--  supports client certs for connecting to api server (why does this connect to api server??)
+-  Supports client certs for connecting to api server (why does this connect to api server??)

 The documentation on some of these capabilities is pretty poor, but at least for the components that connect to the API server, the authorization information can usually be loaded through [kubeconfig](http://kubernetes.io/docs/user-guide/kubeconfig-file/).